 Remember cure is not the intent for giving treatment in metastatic disease.
 It is mainly given to prolong the life, reduction of symptoms, and improvement of quality of life.
 Treatment for metastatic disease is decided based on the site of metastasis, previous treatments taken, ER, PR, HER-2 status, performance status of the patient and the comorbidities in the patient.

-Types of Breast Cancer Surgery
+Breast Conservation Surgery

 First of all, we will discuss the types of surgery done for breast cancer.

 Breast cancer Surgery can either be a breast conservation surgery or modified radical mastectomy.

 In early stage disease, when the tumor size is small and it can be removed with adequate margins, without removing the whole breast, it is called breast conservative surgery.